 Today I received a simple but deceiving email.
-The email simple indicates that I need to reset the password.
-Since this was an email sent to one of my personal emails I was immediately suspicious since I don’t use single sign- with this account.
-Also the email link points to
+The email simply indicates that I need to reset the password.
+Since this was an email sent to one of my personal emails I was immediately suspicious since I don’t use a single sign-on with this account.

 Here are some tips on how to spot a fake email:

 - There is no site information so it is difficult to determine what site this password change pertains to

 - There is a reference to a random password.
 How do they know I have a random password?

 NOTE: The links in the email below are highlighted for illustration purposes only; the actual links have been disabled.

 Subject: Single Sign On – Password Reset

 Please click the link below to reset your random password.